 Real Driving Emissions (RDE) tests supplement traditional emission tests on chassis dynamometers.
 With dSPACE's tool chain, RDE tests can be frontloaded to different development phases.

-As of September 2017, new emission test procedures will be mandatory for the type approval of passenger cars and light commercial vehicles in the European Union.
+Since September 2017, new emission test procedures have been mandatory for the type approval of passenger cars and light commercial vehicles in the European Union.
 The new test procedures stipulate that emissions must be assessed under real driving conditions.
 Therefore, Real Driving Emissions (RDE) tests complement conventional tests that are performed under laboratory conditions on chassis dynamometers.

 Factors influencing the driving experience and pollutant emissions.